Living in Malaysia: The Expat Guide for 2023

 Kuching

-Kuching is a laid-back city that is popular with expats due to its low cost of living, friendly locals, and good food.
+Kuching is a laid-back city popular with expats due to its low cost of living, friendly locals, and good food.

 The city is surrounded by rainforest and offers easy access to outdoor activities such as hiking and wildlife watching.
-Kuching’s expat community is small but tight-knit, with many opportunities to socialize through events and clubs.
+Kuching’s expat community is small but tight-knit, with many social opportunities through events and clubs.

 Ipoh

-Ipoh is a smaller city that is known for its food and colonial architecture.
-It has a slower pace of life than some of Malaysia’s larger cities, which can be appealing to expats looking for a quieter lifestyle.
+Ipoh is a smaller city known for its food and colonial architecture.
+It has a slower pace of life than some of Malaysia’s larger cities, which can appeal to expats looking for a quieter lifestyle.

 The cost of living in Ipoh is relatively low, and the city is well-connected to other parts of Malaysia by road and rail.